thelc127/CausalEarthNet/README.md

 All resulting univariate time-series data are concatenated into a single pandas DataFrame, indexed by time, and saved as, ```regional_timeseries_final.csv```, which is then ready for the next step.

+*3.3 Feature Engineering* <br>
+This step transform the aggregated climate time series data ```(regional_timeseries_final.csv)``` into the standardized formats required for your causal inference and predictive modeling steps. <br>

+3.3.1 Anomaly Detection: <br>
+The function ```load_clean_data()``` produces a clean, stationary time series of anamoloies by removing the strong seasonal change.
+It reads the input ```regional_timeseries_final.csv``` file and then calculates the monthly climatology (the average value for each month across all years) and subtracts it from the corresponding observations.
+The purpose is to remove the seasonal cycle, ensuring the data relects unpredictable anomalies, and isolates non-seasonal physical teleconnections.

+3.3.2.
+Handling Missing Values: <br>
+The original csv files has a lot of missing values.
+This step uses forward-fill ```ffill```followed by backward fill ```bfill```, and then drops any remaining NaN rows.
+It ensures the resulting time series is complete and continuous for proper time series modeling and analysis.

+3.3.3 Conversion to tigramite dataframe: <br>
+The final cleaned dataframe ```df_anomaly_clean``` is converted into a tigramite dataframe to prepare it specifically for baseline analysis.

 **Step 4:Causal Analysis and Comparison** <br>
 This step uses the aggregated time series data to perform the two analyses: 1) the PCMCI+ baseline 2) Hypergraph method.
 The goal is to compare their predictive powe (R^2) <br>